BeatriceStanila/BeatriceStanila/README.md

 Back in high-school I wrote my first "Hello World!" in C++.
 However, my goal was to help people and make a difference in their life, so I become a pharmacist 🎓🥼🧪.
 Even though being a pharmacist is a rewarding and challenging career, it was not a good fit for me.
 Exploring other careers, I realized that a software developer can also make a positive impact on people's life by creating software solutions that help solve problems.
 Now, I'm a student at the School of Code Bootcamp 👩🏻‍💻.

 If I'm not coding you'll probably find me working out or trying out new sports ⛸️💃🏻🧗🏻‍♀️!
+Keep On Moving 💪🏻!

 <hr>
 Languages and Tools: